isomerpages/mlaw-pdo/_about-us/Our History.md

 **2018- 2020:**

-The Government began a comprehensive review of Singapore’s criminal aid model.
+In 2018, the Government began a comprehensive review of Singapore’s criminal aid model.
 In 2020, the Ministry of Law announced that the Government was considering the feasibility of establishing a Public Defender’s Scheme.

 **2022:**